 In general, our sense of self develops and changes as we interact with the socio-economic-political structures and culture, and those who share our space.
 This is why it is crucial to ensure that we take an equitable human rights-based approach when we interact with others.
 A flippant stereotype, for example, which may seem inconsequential to one person could cause hurt and pain with long-term consequences to another.
 The talk below by Helen Whitener demonstrates an example of the importance of identity in communicating with others.

 Can you think of an example?

-It is a personal choice to either indirectly or overtly attack and erode a person’s identity.
+It is a personal choice to either indirectly or overtly attack and erode a person’s integrity and sense of self.
 Most workplaces, schools and public/private organisations have specific measures/policies in place to ensure that people are aware of the minimum standards of behaviour expected from them when they interact with others.
 Many of these standards reflect current equality and human rights legislation.

-Here are some examples of deliberate, conscious attacks on identity:
+Here are some examples of deliberate, conscious attacks on a person:

 - targeting one person in the workplace/school/university and bullying them about their clothes/background/accent/abilities

 - making jokes about or excluding someone because they have a limp